-As part of the Queensland Government, this department has responsibilities under the Information Privacy Act 2009 regarding the collection, use, storage and disclosure of personal information.
+The department has responsibilities under the Information Privacy Act 2009 (IP Act) regarding the collection, use, storage and disclosure of personal information.
 The IP Act also provides access and amendment rights for personal information held by the department.

-Information about the types of personal information the department holds is contained in our Privacy Guide (PDF, 507.2KB).
-This guide provides information on how to obtain access to a document containing personal information and the process for lodging a privacy complaint.
+Guidance about the types of personal information the department holds is contained in our Privacy Guide (PDF, 507.2KB).
+This document provides information on how to obtain access to a document containing personal information and the process for lodging a privacy complaint.

 Collection of Personal Information

 We collect and manage personal information when you visit our website in accordance with the IP Act.
 Personal information, as defined by the Act, is ‘information or an opinion (including information or an opinion forming part of a database), whether true or not, and whether recorded in a material form or not, about an individual whose identity is apparent or can reasonably be ascertained, from the information or the opinion’.

 Generally, we do not collect your personal information when you visit this site, however our server makes a record of your visit and log information for statistical purposes only.
 This information is generally anonymous, including:

 - the name of the top level domain

 - the date and time you accessed the site